Mailpoet Sender Settings

 Also, I noticed that the email bounce configuration tab isn't appearing, even though the "premium activated" tab shows that it should be there.

-#3 Updated by Keith Miyake about 5 years ago
+#3 Updated by Keith Miyake over 7 years ago

 - File Settings_‹_Committee_on_Globalization_and_Social_Change_—_WordPress-2.png Settings_‹_Committee_on_Globalization_and_Social_Change_—_WordPress-2.png added